deisi/container/README.md

 ## Ocrmypdf
 Container to automatically scan the content of an input folder for new pdf.
 On discovery of a new file, ocrmypdf is used to generate a searchable version of the same pdf and store in in output folder.
 See https://github.com/jbarlow83/OCRmyPDF

+## TVHeadend
+Provide Live TV to your whole home.